AngryMane/bbclient/README.md

 ![](header.png)

 ## Installation
-At this point, please git clone and import this in your python code.
+At this point, please git clone and install.

 ```
 # TODO: Enable to install by pypi